rticommunity/rticonnextdds-examples/examples/connext_dds/printing_qos/README.md

 For more information about the use of these APIs, please refer to the API Reference HTML documentation.

+In addition to new APIs, when logging verbosity is set to at least LOCAL, and category is set to API, the QoS configuration being used by an entity is logged when the entity is created and when the QoS is updated (via the set_qos operations).

 ## Example Description